Chance of passing mutations on

 - There is a one in two chance that your child will inherit a single BRCA1/2 gene mutation and a one in four chance that your child will not inherit any BRCA1/2 gene mutation at all.
 There is also a one in four chance that they will inherit both of the mutations.

 - If one parent has a mutation in their BRCA1 gene and the other in their BRCA2 gene and the child inherits both, then their risk of developing breast or ovarian cancer is that of a BRCA1 carrier.

 - If a child inherits the BRCA2 gene mutation from both sides, then they will have something called Fanconi anaemia, which affects the bone marrow and results in decreased production of all types of blood cells.
 This disorder can lead to shorter growth, a smaller head and underdeveloped thumbs.
-Fanconi anaemia also puts the child at higher risk of early childhood cancers, leukaemia and wilms tumours in the kidneys.
+Fanconi anaemia also puts the child at higher risk of early childhood cancers, leukaemia and Wilms tumours in the kidneys.

 Is it ok to start a family if I have a genetic mutation?

 There is no right or wrong here, and many people have very different opinions on this topic.
 It’s important to talk these things through with your partner, speak to your genetic counsellor about your options, and do what is right for you and your family.